Visas and immigration

 General Short Stay visa

-This is a 90-day visa for general purposes such as tourism, family visits, and short-term work or business.
+The general Short Stay visa allows you to remain in Portugal for 90 days for general purposes such as tourism, family visits, and short-term work or business.
 You will need to submit the following along with your application form:

 • Valid ID such as a passport